Saxony Consortium Chooses Elsevier’s Leading Online Information Resources

 Elsevier’s extensive and unique full-text collection covers authoritative titles from the core scientific literature including high impact factor titles such as THE LANCET, Cell and Tetrahedron.
 Over seven-and a half million articles are available online, including Articles in Press which offer rapid access to recently accepted manuscripts.

 A global business headquartered in Amsterdam, Elsevier employs 7,000 people worldwide.
-The company is part of Reed Elsevier Group plc, a world leading provider of professional information solutions.
-The group employs more than 30,000 people, including more than 15,000 in North America.
-Reed Elsevier Group plc is owned equally by two parent companies, Reed Elsevier PLC and Reed Elsevier NV.
-Their shares are traded on the London, Amsterdam and New York Stock Exchanges using the following ticker symbols: London: REL; Amsterdam: REN; New York: RUK and ENL.Media contact:
+The company is part of Reed Elsevier Group PLC, a world leading provider of professional information solutions in the Science, Medical, Legal and Risk and Business sectors, which is jointly owned by Reed Elsevier PLC and Reed Elsevier NV.
+The ticker symbols are REN (Euronext Amsterdam), REL (London Stock Exchange), RUK and ENL (New York Stock Exchange).Media contact:

 Fusion Public Relations